-The Apache Longbow helicopter first rolled off the Boeing assembly lines 20 years ago.
+The Apache Longbow helicopter first rolled off the Boeing assembly lines over 20 years ago.
 Eleven nations now rely on Apaches to meet their defense needs, and a number of potential customers are evaluating the system.

 Today’s technologically advanced Apache Longbow is the world’s only fourth-generation attack helicopter and the only combat helicopter in service with the ability to rapidly detect, classify, prioritize and engage stationary or moving enemy targets at standoff ranges in nearly all weather environments.
 Current enhancements to the vehicle will allow the Apache Longbow to fulfill its key role in the digital army of the future for decades to come.